MobSF/CapFuzz/README.md

 ```

 1. Capture - `capfuz -m capture`
+   * Starts HTTPS proxy at `1337` by default.
+   * Install Root CA available under `capfuzz/ca` to browser or system.
 2. Intercept - `capfuz -m intercept`
+   * To Fiddle with request and response in live.
+   * Use: `capfuzz/core/interceptor.py` (If you did pip install, the location will change)
 3. Fuzz UI - `capfuzz -m fuzz`
+   * Starts the Fuzzer Web UI for configuration and fuzzing: `https://0.0.0.0:1337`
 4. Fuzz - `capfuzz -m runfuzz`
+   * Fuzz from command line.

+### Install

+`pip install capfuzz`